soleares/MoviePlayerFullscreenOverlay/README.md

 Please do not use this approach for any other situation.

 If you want to add an overlay view to the MPMoviePlayerController non-fullscreen view see Apple's [Movie Player](https://developer.apple.com/library/ios/samplecode/MoviePlayer_iPhone/Introduction/Intro.html) sample code.
-Be aware that Apple's sample has not been updated beyond iOS4 and has issues on iOS6+.
-It needs a fullscreen check added to <code>viewWillAppear:</code> and <code>viewDidDisappear:</code> as shown in this repository.